 This is the easiest option where cash will be transferred directly into beneficiary bank accounts.
 This is applicable in a country with a well-functioning banking system in the programme area, with many local branches.
 In Zimbabwe the Post Office Savings Bank (POSB) becomes the ideal bank for this exercise and in Somalia, ACF was able to use an active 'informal' banking system, which is well used to handling remittances, and is trusted by people (Narbeth, 2004).
 For this to function, all the beneficiaries will be required to open bank accounts where the cash transfers could be directly transferred to.
-According to Doocy et al. (2006) the Iranian Government gave them to tsunami victims, by making them all open bank accounts and simply transferring money to their accounts on a regular basis.
+According to Doocy et al. (2006) the Iranian Government gave cash grants to earthquake victims in the same way as the Sri Lankan Government gave them to tsunami victims, by making them all open bank accounts and simply transferring money to their accounts on a regular basis.